School of Communication

 - ING Discerning Eye (2011), Mall Galleries, London

 Selected Solo Exhibitions

-Present in the Past (February ), Collyer Bristow Gallery with accompanying Conversations with Archives: Talk and discussion with Archivist Jeremy Smith
+- Present in the Past (2015), Collyer Bristow Gallery, London with accompanying Conversations with Archives: Talk and discussion with Archivist Jeremy Smith

 Selected Talks, Publications & Conferences

-‘Present in the Past - Renovation and Revival in Kings Cross Central’ (May) London Metropolitan Archives: Talk and Workshop
+- Howeson, A. (2015) ‘Present in the Past - Renovation and Revival in Kings Cross Central’, London Metropolitan Archives, London, 10 February 2015.

-Research Talk at the RCA (April): specific focus on use of archive material, Royal College of Art London, April 2015.
+- Howeson, A. (2015) Research Talk at the RCA: specific focus on use of archive material, Royal College of Art London, April 2015.

 - Louis Netter

 Anne Howeson’s recent research sources reference historic drawings and prints from the collections of the Museum of London and London Metropolitan Archives.

 The central research focus for her work is ‘place’ and the impact of time and memory on the lives of the people who exist within it.
 Working from personal memory, observation and written sources, drawing is used as a primary method because its shorthand character facilitates thought and connects directly with memory and the unconscious.
 ‘Memory, even if you repress it, will come back at you and it will shape your life’ (W.G.
 Sebald).